hiowenluke/booms/README.md

 { msg: 'Hi, I am owen, 100 years old.' }
 ```

 BTW: Booms client fetches the remote services definition data and save it to the file "[./boomsServices.js](./examples/client/boomsServices.js)" so that you can easily view all the microservices APIs information.
+You can disable it, see [options](#Client).

 ## Passing Callback Function